kaustavdm/opentok-video-embed-demo/README.md

 # Tutorial

-This is a detailed, step-by-step run through of building this application.
+This is a detailed, step-by-step run through of building the demo.

 ## Workflow